GEB: General Business

 Prerequisite: ENC 1101, CGS 2100C, and either ECO 2013 or ECO 2023

+This course is for A.A.
+Business pre-majors only.
 This course will explain business terminology, management functions, marketing applications, and decision making methods.
 Using data derived from real-world business situations, students will learn to use appropriate spreadsheet software features to organize, analyze, and present data, as well as to make business decisions.

 GEB 2930.
 SELECTED TOPICS IN BUSINESS.